zaxovaiko/stratum.js/README.md

 ### Additional information

- You may need to add a grid element once, but you do not want it to be visible.
+ If you need to add a grid element, but you do not want it to be visible.
 In this case, simply specify for the child element to have `display: none` or add class with this CSS rule.

+ **stratum.js** project is independent of any other packages.
+That's why it's light weight and is only *1.7KiB* for minimized version and *7.31KiB* for normal.

 ### Future updates

- - Older browsers supports
- - Add responsive grid checker
+ - Add support of old browsers

 ### Copyright and license